 It’s fairly simple to measure the success of a customer service team.
 There are stats such as the number of customer service tickets closed and phone calls answered.
 Measuring the success or value of a customer success team is a bit trickier, but here are a few metrics you can use to measure success.

 Churn Rate: Customer churn rate is the percentage of customers that stopped using a product or service in a given time frame.
 Customer churn is a problem for many B2B companies.
 At its core, the ultimate goal of customer success is to reduce the churn rate by keeping customers happy and successful.
 A customer success team should lower the churn rate.
-It will vary month to month, but overall, that figure should trend downward.
+It will vary monthly, but overall, that figure should trend downward.